-List of Bandhan Bank IFSC Code, MICR Code and Addresses of all Branches in India
+List of IFSC Code, MICR Code and Addresses of all Banks in India

 Bandhan Bank is a fast-growing customer-centric bank offering financial services in India.
 Its headquarter is located in Kolkata, West Bengal.
 The Bank has a network of 986 branches with about 481 ATMs spread across various parts of the country.

 IFSC is short for Indian Financial System Code, which is a unique code consisting of alphabets and numbers.
 The code is used to identify the beneficiary branch at the time of online fund transfer from one bank account to another.
 IFSC makes it possible for banks to transfer money via National Electronic Fund Transfer or NEFT mode, Real-Time Gross Settlement or RTGS mode and Immediate Payment Service or IMPS mode of payment.

 All banks in India have been assigned an IFSC Code by the Reserve Bank of India (RBI).
 The Bandhan Bank IFSC Code begins with the letters BDBL, which indicates its bank code.
 The bank code remains the same for all the branches of the Bank and is followed by the number zero (0).
 The last six digits of the Bandhan Bank IFSC Code stands for the branch code.
 The branch code is different for every branch of Bandhan Bank.

 Bandhan Bank is a popular bank that has been providing banking and financial services in India since 2015.
 The bank is a subset of Bandhan Financial Holdings Limited, which is owned by India’s biggest microfinance organization Bandhan Financial Services Limited (BFSL).
 In 2015, the bank was granted universal banking license by the RBI.
 Its corporate office is located in Kolkata, West Bengal.
 As of July 2019, Bandhan Bank is all set to acquire Gruh Finance, a housing finance subsidiary of HDFC Limited.